andrew/ultimate-awesome/README.md

 - [awesome-cs](https://github.com/SJTU-CSE/awesome-cs) - 👨‍💻 ❤️ 💻 上海交通大学计算机系本科作业参考.
 - [awesome-qa](https://github.com/seriousran/awesome-qa) - 😎 A curated list of the Question Answering (QA).
 - [Awesome-GANs](https://github.com/kozistr/Awesome-GANs) - Awesome Generative Adversarial Networks with tensorflow.
-- [awesome-devops](https://github.com/joubertredrat/awesome-devops) - This is my awesome list with all open source and free applications that you can use in your management.
 - [awesome-python-decorator](https://github.com/lord63/awesome-python-decorator) - A curated list of awesome python decorator resources.
 - [osx-security-awesome](https://github.com/kai5263499/osx-security-awesome) - A collection of macOS and iOS security resources.
 - [awesome-docs](https://github.com/testthedocs/awesome-docs) - A curated list of awesome documentation tools.